 Scenario 5: A tech company you love just went public and you’re dying to buy in.
 You decide to do your homework, but you skirt over the negative headlines, instead clicking on posts singing the company’s praises.

 What’s really going on: Confirmation bias.

 Investors aren’t machines.
 They’ve got feelings and like any normal human being, they can’t help but selectively filter out opinions that don’t mirror their own.
 In doing so, they create a false sense of security that can lead to some pretty boneheaded decisions.

 If you want the full picture, you’ve got to seek out information that contradicts everything you thought you knew about a company before you can hope to form a balanced opinion.

-Scenario 6: It’s April 2008 and the stock market has just hit rock bottom, taking half of your retirement savings down with it.
+Scenario 6: The stock market has just hit rock bottom, taking half of your retirement savings down with it.
 Shell-shocked and devastated by the loss, you demand that your financial advisor pulls every last investment out of the market immediately.

 What’s really going on: Loss aversion.

 Loss aversion plagues even the most experienced investors, making them avoid potential gains because they’re too afraid to take a risk.

 Anyone who ditched the stock market for fear of further losses after the 2008 crash can blame loss aversion.
 The average pre-retiree 401(k) balance actually doubled since the recession.
 People who fled the stock market and never rebalanced their portfolios only rebounded by 25%.

 Loss aversion can also have the opposite effect, causing investors to cling too tightly to losing investments.
 Because it hurts to admit that they picked a losing investment, they focus on selling off winners and hope they’ll rebound over time.
 If they aren’t careful, they wind up with a portfolio full of flops.